History of Lichfield District Council House

 The site was used as a grammar school until 1903, with the area at the front being used as the scholars' playground.
 In the end, the lack of land meant the school moved to its present site on Upper St John Street, where it merged with Kings Hill Secondary Modern in 1973 to become King Edward VI School.

 In December 1902, the school and master's house were sold to Theophilus Basil Percy Levett, who sold it to a Doctor Herbert Major Morgan only two months later.

-Lichfield Rural District Council (as the district council was then known) bought the property in 1917.
+Lichfield Rural District Council (as we were then known) bought the property in 1917.
 It was immediately taken over by the army that used it as a pay office for the Lincolnshire Regiment during the First World War.